Native Landscapes

 Integrated Native Landcapes

-Depending on the intent some of the existing problematic or unwanted plants are removed.
-Then native plants are introduced periodically every year until the landscape is close to 70% native.
-This leaves space for non natives that are desired.
-The general rule is that the non natives that will remain are not aggressive or compete with the natives( ex.
-Buxus species, Japanese maple)
+Depending on the intent, some existing problematic or unwanted plants are removed.
+Native plants are then introduced periodically each year until the landscape reaches approximately 70% native coverage.
+This approach allows room for desirable non-native species.
+The general guideline is that the non-natives retained should not be aggressive or compete with the native plants (e.g., Buxus species, Japanese maple).

 Key stone Plant incorporation